polterguy/magic.web.markdown-articles/README.md

 ## Listing blogs

-Assuming you have this plugin inside of _"/etc/plugins/magic.web.markdown-blogs/"_ this mixin allows you to render a list of blogs in your installation such as follows.
+Assuming you have this plugin inside of _"/etc/plugins/magic.web.markdown-blogs/"_, and your actual articles inside of _"/etc/articles/"_ this mixin allows you to render a list of blogs in your installation such as follows.

 **/index.hl**